Student Code of Conduct

 Any member of the Quantic community may file a complaint (“complainant”) against a student (“respondent”) for violations of the Code of Conduct.
-A complaint shall be prepared in writing and sent via email to [email protected], addressed to the Director of Program Operations.
+A complaint shall be prepared in writing and sent via email to [email protected], addressed to the Senior Director of Academic Affairs.
 A complaint should be submitted as soon as possible after the event takes place.

-The Director of Program Operations will first determine if the complaint, if true, would constitute a violation of the Code of Conduct.
-If it would not, then the Director of Program Operations will notify the complainant that the complaint is dismissed.
-If the complaint, if true, would constitute a violation of the Code of Conduct, then the Director of Program Operations will initiate an investigation and notify the complainant and respondent in writing of the allegations and that an investigation has been initiated.
-A complaint may be investigated by a designated Quantic staff member or external investigator.
-The complainant and respondent will both have an opportunity to be interviewed by the investigator and provide evidence.
+The Senior Director of Academic Affairs will first determine if the complaint, if true, would constitute a violation of the Code of Conduct.
+If it would not, then the Senior Director of Academic Affairs will notify the complainant that the complaint is dismissed.
+If the complaint, if true, would constitute a violation of the Code of Conduct, then the Senior Director of Academic Affairs will initiate an investigation and notify the complainant and respondent in writing of the allegations and that an investigation has been initiated.
+The Senior Director of Academic Affairs will convene a three member ad hoc Hearing Committee, consisting of Quantic staff and/or faculty, to investigate the allegations.
+The complainant and respondent will both have an opportunity to be interviewed by the committee and provide evidence.

 Quantic reserves the right to suspend a student who is accused of violating the Code of Conduct pending an investigation.

-After completion of the investigation, the Director of Program Operations will determine whether the Code of Conduct was violated and the appropriate course of action.
-The Director of Program Operations will communicate the determination as to whether the Code of Conduct was violated and the corrective action, as applicable, to the student accused of violating the Code of Conduct and the community member who filed the complaint.
-Privacy will be respected and information will only be shared on a need-to-know basis at the discretion of the Director of Program Operations.
-The Director of Program Operations’s decision is final, unless the student is removed from the program and seeks reinstatement, in which case the Appeals Process applies.
+After completion of the investigation, the Hearing Committee will determine whether the Code of Conduct was violated and the appropriate course of action.
+The Senior Director of Academic Affairs will communicate the determination as to whether the Code of Conduct was violated and the corrective action, as applicable, to the student accused of violating the Code of Conduct and the community member who filed the complaint.
+Privacy will be respected, and information will only be shared on a need-to-know basis at the discretion of the Senior Director of Academic Affairs.
+The Director’s decision is final, unless the student is removed from the program and seeks reinstatement, in which case the Appeals Process applies.